astroumd/lmtoy/docs/unity.md

 ## SEQ benchmark

-In the same vain, the Sequoia benchmark is the following:
+In the same vein, the Sequoia benchmark is the following:

      sbatch_lmtoy.sh  SLpipeline.sh restart=1 obsnum=79448

 ## Interactive shell

-Although Unity is not meant to be used in an interactive mode, there is a *blessed* way to start an interactive shell, e.g.
+Although Unity is not meant to be used in interactive mode, there is a *blessed* way to start an interactive shell, e.g.

      srun -n 1 -c 4 --mem=16G -p toltec-cpu --x11 --pty bash

-in this shell you are using a real unity CPU, and should get much faster response and able to run a pipeline instance interactively.
+in this shell you are using a real unity CPU (4 in fact), and should get much faster response and able to run a pipeline instance interactively.
 You can also use sbatch from here, as discussed before.

 ## Viewing pipeline results